Independent thinking through

 |Honors Seminar: Faith and Learning||3|

-Component Two: A group of required cognates (drawn from the traditional general studies curriculum) which ensure a well-rounded education in the liberal arts tradition.
+Component Two: A group of required cognates (drawn from the traditional general studies curriculum) that ensure a well-rounded education in the liberal arts tradition

 Everyone takes these core cognates: